All Engineers Follow a Code of Ethics

 Like all people, engineers face dilemmas in their line of duty.
 A code of ethics guides engineers in making these difficult decisions by ensuring that they choose what is moral.
 They give a clear guideline into what decision is ethical and serves the interests of the society rather than individual gain.

-What Are the Fundamental Principles of Engineering Code of Ethics?ASCE Code of Ethics
+Fundamental Principles of Engineering Code of Ethics in More Detail

 Every engineer in their line of duty is expected to: